What does this PR do? This PR adds OpenAI compatibility for Ollama embeddings. Closes https://github.com/meta-llama/llama-stack/issues/2428 Summary of changes: - `llama_stack/providers/remote/inference/ollama/ollama.py` - Implements the OpenAI embeddings endpoint for Ollama, replacing the NotImpleme

 Llama Stack Integration Tests

-for parameterizing and running tests.
+We use pytest for parameterizing and running tests.
 You can see all options with:

 cd tests/integration